GustavoCaso/GustavoCaso.github.io/source/_posts/2017-07-17-dry-web-roda-for-rails-developers-part_ii-persistence.markdown

 To populate the database we use `$ bundle exec rake db:sample_data`.

-Now accessing the `console`, by typing `$ bin/console`.
-Allow us to check that everything has been storage in the database.
+Now accessing the `console`, by typing `$ bin/console` allows us to check that everything has been stored in the database.

-To access the repository we type `TilWeb::Conatiner['repositories.tils']` that will return an instance of `TilWeb::Repositories::Tils` with all the dependencies that it needs.
+To access the repository we type `TilWeb::Conatiner['repositories.tils']` which will return an instance of `TilWeb::Repositories::Tils` with all the dependencies that it needs.

-And lastly we can check that there are data in the database by writing `TilWeb::Container['repositories.tils'][1]`
+Lastly we can check that there is data in the database by writing `TilWeb::Container['repositories.tils'][1]`

 ```
 > TilWeb::Container['repositories.tils'][1]
 => #<ROM::Struct::Til id=1 title="Illo qui laborum dolores." text="Illum laboriosam adipisci incidunt.
 Ad aliquam ratione non adipisci quia velit.
 Veritatis eum minus ut quod mollitia sit.
 Ea tenetur aliquam fugit mollitia.
 Rerum ratione et dignissimos a et enim necessitatibus.
 Animi nesciunt qui rerum voluptatem ipsum atque ad.">
 ```

-At thats it 🎉.
+And thats it 🎉.

-I know some concepts are quite different than what we are use to work with, and I could keep talking about them, but the post is getting quite long.
-Thanks so much for reading.
+I know some concepts are quite different than what we are used to work with, and I could keep talking about them, but this post is getting quite long so I will stop here for now.

 If you have any thoughts or questions, please share and I’ll be happy to answer in the comments.

-Also here are some extra resources, regarding rom-rb at it's benefits.
+Also here are some extra resources regarding rom-rb at it's benefits.

 * [A conversational introduction to rom-rb](https://www.icelab.com.au/notes/a-conversational-introduction-to-rom-rb)

 * [Conversational rom-rb, part 2: types, associations, and update commands](https://www.icelab.com.au/notes/conversational-rom-rb-part-2-types-associations-and-update-commands)

-Once again Thank you for reading.
+Thank you for reading this far!